East Lake, Pinellas County, Florida: Schools

 East Lake High School has managed to rate equivalently with Palm Harbor's University High School (both A+ rated), despite not having the attraction of an International Baccalaureate program like Palm Harbor University High.
-Also of benefit are the top-flight youth recreational programs offered by East Lake/City of Oldsmar.
+Additionally, East Lake is home to an engineering magnet middle school (East Lake Middle School) and two large elementary schools (Brooker Creek Elementary and Cypress Woods Elementary).

 Public Library

 The East Lake Community Library is the public library that services the East Lake and greater Pinellas County area.
 It is a member of the Pinellas Public Library Cooperative.
 The library itself is a result of community initiative which resulted in the ELCL opening a physical building November 1, 1999.

 In 2013 the ELCL "became an independent library with its own taxing district, thereby providing a new revenue stream for operational expenses and enhancements to the building.
 This also resulted in an increase in hours, staffing, programs, services, and collections."

-The library’s outdoor space is designated as a Florida Butterfly Garden.
+The library's outdoor space is designated as a Florida Butterfly Garden.
 As of January 2015, the library has established a special collection area for local, self-published authors to submit their works for circulation and display.

-In 2016 Governor Rick Scott passed the Florida State Budget granting the ELCL a $1,000,000 in funding for expansion of the library.
+In 2016, then Governor Rick Scott passed the Florida State Budget granting the ELCL a $1,000,000 in funding for expansion of the library.

-On November 20th, 2017, the library broke ground on the phase 1 of the expansion which aimed to expand the library by 2,600 square feet.
+On November 20, 2017, the library broke ground on the phase 1 of the expansion which aimed to expand the library by 2,600 square feet.